Skip to main content

 Orthobiologic Methods

-If conservative care doesn’t give you the desired results, you can take help from regenerative medicine, or what we call today the orthobiologic treatments.
+If conservative care doesn’t give you the desired results, you can get help from regenerative medicine, or what we call today the orthobiologic treatments.
 They primarily include two methods: cell-based or stem cell therapies and platelet-rich plasma (PRP) therapy.

 Cell-based Therapies